SolveMyCube: A Rubik's Cube Solver

 About

-SolveMyCube uses the power of Herbert Kociemba's Cube Explorer web server functionality to provide the solutions needed to solve scambled 3x3x3 Rubik's Cubes in a small number of moves.
+SolveMyCube uses the power of Herbert Kociemba's Two-Phase Solver to provide the solutions needed to solve scambled 3x3x3 Rubik's Cubes in a small number of moves.
 SMC was developed entirely by one man, a lot of people know him as Ivik Injerd, others know him under the online alias of zavaboy.

 In the beginning of it's development, SMC's goal was very vague and wasn't really planned out much at all, but it's core purpose was clear: Make a database of Cube Explorer servers provided from the community to solve anyone's Rubik's Cube.
 The development proceeded slowly once more as life's distractions kept Ivik away from the project he has been so passionate about.
 As the end of 2010 approached, he continued to develop SMC and eventually got to a point he could set a launch date.